Do you want to find more clients using your website?

-Today I’m sharing 5 ways you can become purposeful and find more clients using your website.
+Today I’m sharing 5 strategies you can apply to become purposeful and find more clients using your website.

-As a coach, striving to book your calendar with dream clients can be daunting.
+As a solopreneur, striving to book your calendar with dream clients can be daunting.
 You end up juggling a ton of roles and responsibilities in addition to serving clients.

 Your hats may include: Content writer, blogger, accountant, client scheduler, computer repair person, errand runner, un-jammer of printer paper, and more.

 Happily, you have a powerful partner at your disposal: Your own website that you control.